-Regarding the second reason for recent progress in STR, bidirectional decoding is the idea of decoding an output sequence in two directions (i.e., from left-to-right and right-to-left) for more robust output predictions.
+The second reason for recent progress in STR is bidirectional decoding.
+Bidirectional decoding is the idea of decoding an output sequence in two directions (i.e., from left-to-right and right-to-left) for more robust output predictions.
 This bidirectional decoding is implemented by using a different decoder for each decoding direction [31].
 Decoding the text in two directions at the same time can be seen as two different sub-tasks for the model to perform.